coolamit/ig-syntax-hiliter/readme.txt

 == Installation ==

+###UPGRADING from v4.0 or later###

+Just deactivate plugin in WordPress admin, delete the "ig-syntax-hiliter" directory from plugins folder and follow the INSTALLATION process again.
+That's quite easy!!

 ###UPGRADING from v3.x###

 Just deactivate plugin in WordPress admin, delete the syntax_hilite.php file & "ig-syntax-hiliter" directory from plugins folder and follow the installation process below.
 That's quite easy!!